datamindedbe/conveyor-samples/prerequisites/README.md

 # General prerequisites

 In order to run the samples, you need some additional prerequisites.
-Some of these samples require additonal steps to get started, please consult the README in each sample.
+Some of these samples require additional steps to get started, please consult the README in each sample.

 ## VSCode